This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

-Population Considerations for Rural Chronic Disease Management Programs
+Rural Population Considerations for Chronic Disease Management Programs

 Chronic disease disproportionately impacts certain rural populations.
-Knowing which populations are at higher risk for chronic disease can help direct strategies and tailor programs to these patients.
+Knowing which groups are at higher risk for chronic disease can help direct strategies and tailor programs to these patients.
 Rural chronic disease management programs may need to consider unique needs of groups such as older adults, people with disabilities, people experiencing poverty, and tribal communities.
-Designing programs to address the needs of these populations can help ensure successful implementation.
+Designing programs to address the needs of these groups can help ensure successful implementation.

 Older Adults